History of Gilston by John Clarke

 Humphry Gore enclosed a large area of farmland around the manor house, New Place, and thus originated the title Gilston Park, in use to this day.
 He developed the gardens and planted many trees and shrubs there.
 Gradually the Gores purchased all the land in Gilston, and for the first time in its history the village was a unified entity.
 The Overhall and Giffards lands were incorporated into Gilston Park, and the buildings reverted to being pure farms once more, occupied by tenanted farmers.
 Two more farms came on the scene at this time: Channocks and Terlings.

 The Gores left Gilston, and the eighteenth century saw the village owned by the Plumer family.
-They were typical Georgian squires, with little pretensions of importance, their lives revolving around the day-to-day running of their estate.
+They were typical Georgian squires, their lives revolving around the day-to-day running of their estate.
 A tightly-knit village system existed in Gilston under the Plumers, but it should not be forgotten that during this time one in five of the villagers was destitute and living on parish relief (a form of early-day social-security benefit), and life could be very harsh indeed.

 John Plumer was a kindly old squire, and he tried hard to alleviate their distress.
-It was he who gave succour to the tragic Jane Wenham, the last woman in England to be convicted of witchcraft.
+It was he who gave succour to the tragic Jane Wenham, the last woman in England to be sentenced to death for witchcraft.
 (See note at the end of this article.)
 He intervened by bringing her to live in Gilston and ensured that she was not victimised in any way.

 Her third husband was Robert Ward who assumed the name Plumer Ward.
 He was a remarkable man, a national and local politician, who later held high office of state.
 He was also an author and an avid collector of fine arts.
 Under his authority Gilston Park became a treasure house of paintings, sculptures and furnishings.
 There was a magnificent library and a notable conservatory.
 On a romantic note, it is on record that Robert had flowering shrubs planted along the margins of paths in Home Wood where he would walk in peaceful solitude while composing his literary works.
 Remnants of these shrubs survive to this day.